- Services & Solutions

-Currently, Hebbeler directs the Early Childhood Outcomes Center, a 10-year effort to provide national leadership and build the capacity of states to report high-quality data on outcomes for young children with disabilities and their families.
-She is principal investigator for a project examining the validity of a process for summarizing multiple sources of information on child functioning for outcomes measurement.
+Currently, Hebbeler directs the Center for IDEA Early Childhood Data Systems (DaSy), a technical assistance center that works with state early intervention and early childhood state agencies to have and use high-quality data.
+She also serves as senior staff to the development of a formative assessment for kindergarten to grade 3 based on learning progressions.
+Previously, she directed the Early Childhood Outcomes (ECO) Center, a 10-year effort to provide national leadership and build the capacity of states to report high-quality data on outcomes for young children with disabilities and their families.
+Hebbeler was principal investigator for a project examining the validity of a process for summarizing multiple sources of information on child functioning for outcomes measurement.
 She also directed the National Early Intervention Longitudinal Study (NEILS), which examined services and outcomes for more than 3,300 infants and toddlers with disabilities in early intervention programs around the United States.

 Hebbeler has authored numerous papers and presented at many national meetings in the areas of early care and education, child development, early intervention, general and special education, accountability, and community collaboration.
 She is a nationally recognized expert on accountability for early childhood programs, assessment, and large-scale studies of children with disabilities, serving on national advisory boards and consulting to major evaluations to help create designs that adequately address such issues as oversampling and measurement of disability.